 Traveling to the mountains without exploring the mountain trails would not feel the same.
 While we love hiking and reaching the tops of the hills, we are adjusting to exploring toddler-friendly trails instead.
 Therefore, we decided to walk the Bingham Falls trail.

 The best thing about this trail is that it is only a 10-15 minute drive from our resort.
 Hiking this trail is considered easy; however, if you carry a baby, be ready to break some sweat.

 I recommend wearing proper shoes and taking mosquito spray with you.
 Depending on the weather, the trail can be very slippery.

 Besides these necessities, the trail went by quickly, and we ended up by the waterfall that created the small swimming pool spot.
 There was a tiny space for everyone to spread.
 If you want to dive in and swim, we recommend going there early in the day.

 Billings Farm and Museum

 Before I jump to describing this place, I want to point out that it is not located in Stowe but in Woodstock, Vermont.

 If driving over one hour doesn’t bother you to reach the destination, we highly recommend visiting this working farm and a museum!
 This is a place for the whole family to explore.
 You can see the farm animals, pastures, and barns.
-Due to COVID-19, some barns were closed to the public during our visit but we were still able to show Matthew some of his favorite farm animals.
+Due to COVID-19, some barns were closed to the public during our visit, but we could still show Matthew some of his favorite farm animals.
 Cows, sheep, baby goats, and horses.
-He was so excited and wanted to get close to every gate to interact with the animals.
+He was excited and wanted to get close to every gate to interact with the animals.